18 Tools Every Concrete Contractor Must Have

-Screeds are long, straight, stiff tubing or boards used to smooth concrete shortly after it is poured.
+Screeds are long, straight, stiff tubing or boards used to smooth and roughly level wet concrete shortly after it is poured.
 Screeds are available in different sizes and can even be project-specific, such as those used for building concrete bridges.
-For hand-screeding, the screed must be longer than the width of the concrete form so that the screed can "ride" along top edges of the form as the concrete is flattened.
+For hand-screeding, the screed must be longer than the width of the concrete form so that it can ride along the top edges of the form as the concrete is flattened.

 Wheelbarrows are needed to move small amounts of concrete or to carry tools around the site.
 They are also useful for taking concrete samples for slump tests or other assessment.

 A portable mixer allows you to mix small amounts of concrete at the job site.
-Mixers come in handy for pours that are too small to warrant an order of ready-mix, and mixing by machine is much more efficient than mixing by hand in a wheelbarrow or mixing tub.
+Mixers come in handy for pours that are too small to warrant an order of ready-mix, but larger than what you can conviently mix in a wheelbarrow or mixing tub.

 Vapor barriers or retarders are used to stop moisture from evaporating from concrete surfaces, which weakens the concrete.
 Barriers also can be placed below the concrete before it is poured to prevent surface water from mixing with the concrete or to prevent dry base materials from pulling water out of the concrete.

 Standard 6 mil plastic sheeting does not really work very well as a concrete vapor barrier.
 This thin plastic, more properly called a vapor retarder, does not stop moisture movement beneath slabs, though it works well enough when laid over concrete as it dries to help it cure.
 For a true vapor barrier beneath the concrete, a better material is sheet plastic that conforms to the requirements of ASTM E-1745, "Standard Specification for Water Vapor Retarders Used in Contact with Soil or Granular Fill under Concrete Slabs."

 Groove Cutters and Edgers